“One mustn’t criticize other people on grounds where he can’t stand perpendicular himself.”

 - Is the novel original?
 Is it told in a distinct voice?
 Does it deserve a place on my bookshelf next to the heavy hitters of literature?

 Internally we hardly discuss the mass marketability of the title–or if the target audience is brought up, it’s stated as an afterthought.
 Our mindset is that if a book is worth reading, publishing and preserving, it doesn’t necessarily mean it will be easy to market.
 Frequently it’s the opposite.
 It’s why unaffiliated literary presses have a near-impossible time staying in business.
 Our market is as narrow as the aisles of a cramped used bookstore.
 Literary presses fill a very specific crevice in the marketplace.
-We appeal to readers who like to think and writers who like to invent as they read.
+We appeal to readers who like to think and writers who like to invent.
 Talk about your conundrums.

 What fascinates me most about our house’s evaluation process is the vast number of intangibles that sway our decision, a decision that always feels mutual even when I appear to make it in a vacuum or what may seem to be in unilateral, executive fashion.